Sun Peaks Secondary Academy students graduate in style

 The awards also didn’t stop there.
 Sun Peaks Independent News awarded a scholarship to Adams in recognition of her scholastic excellence and extensive volunteering on the mountain, in the community, and the region, specifically focused on areas of social justice.

-Harris and Linder also received SD 73 District Authority Awards, and Linder and Dickson received SD 73 District Honours in recognition of their academic grades.
+Harris and Dickson also received District Authority Awards, and Linder Dickson and Madison received District Honours in recognition of their academic grades.

 Following the presentations, everyone was treated to an excellent barbeque catered by the Cahilty Creek Kitchen & Taproom.

-Barb Kupferschmid-Linder, one of the parent organizers, said that while organizing two separate ceremonies involved a significant amount of organizing, which was shared among the parents, being able to celebrate the milestone with SD 73 instructors was great.
+Barb Kupferschmidt Linder, one of the parent organizers, said that while organizing two separate ceremonies involved a significant amount of organizing, which was shared among the parents, being able to celebrate the milestone with SD 73 instructors was great.

 “[Ms. Seafoot] has been part of the school since we started in 2010, and it was really important for her to be able to flip their tassels and be part of it,” said Kupferschmidt Linder